antlersanchors/antlersanchors.github.io/michael.md

 I co-founded [Service Design Toronto](http://www.eventbrite.ca/o/service-design-toronto-3326592276) with Linn Vizard in 2012.
 Together we hosted regular meetups and workshops, bringing together people from across a range of disciplines and backgrounds who were interested in furthering discussion and developing the city’s emergent practice of service design.

+### Background and B-Sides
 Prior to entering the design field, I toured and recorded as a freelance **double bassist** for over a decade.
+Sometimes I play clawhammer banjo, but I swear there’s an explanation.
+I also think minimal and melodic tech-house is pretty great, and I’m a big sucker for all the viola da gambas, lutes, and madrigals of the 16th-17th Centuries.

-I also worked at frontline **mental health and harm reduction** projects in both Vancouver and Toronto, including InSite, North America’s first supervised injection site.
-I am a graduate of the [Copenhagen Institute of Interaction Design](http://ciid.dk) class of 2015.
+I’ve also worked at various frontline **mental health and [harm reduction](https://en.wikipedia.org/wiki/Harm_reduction)** projects in both Vancouver and Toronto, including [InSite, North America’s first supervised injection site](https://en.wikipedia.org/wiki/Insite).

 #### Designing Critically, Thinking Critically
 I built the current site you’re looking at as a minimalistic static site, using [Jekyll](http://jekyllrb.com/).
 I’d used WordPress in the past, but I wanted to challenge myself [to avoid unnecessary bulk](http://idlewords.com/talks/website_obesity.htm) as a healthy part of streamlining both my design process and the final site itself.
 My motivation is about more than efficiency for its own sake, however; a dynamic WordPress site consumes more energy every time it’s compiled, whether crunching databases on the server side or dumping heaps of scripts onto the client’s browser, and I wanted to push myself to engage with the conspicuously neglected [resource-consumption realities of the web](http://alistapart.com/article/sustainable-web-design).
 It’s an undeniably small-scale intervention, if you can call it that, but if you’ve read this far, it’s been worth it!